lileiting/gfat/README.md

 * Email: lileiting@gmail.com
 * Licence: [BSD](http://opensource.org/licenses/BSD-2-Clause)

-This is a collection of tools for gene family and comparative genomics analyses.
+This is a collection of tools for gene family, genetic maps and comparative genomics analyses.

 ## Intallation